 Upon receiving a trading signal generated by the algorithm, the execution algorithm calculates the optimal order parameters, including order type, quantity, and price limits, based on the trading strategy’s parameters and prevailing market conditions.
 These orders are then routed to the appropriate trading venues or liquidity pools for execution.

-In high-frequency trading (HFT), where trades are executed at lightning speed, algorithms leverage co-location services and direct market access (DMA) to minimize latency and gain a competitive edge.
+In high-frequency trading (HFT), where trades are executed at lightning speed, algorithms use co-location services and direct market access (DMA) to minimize latency and gain a competitive edge.
 Co-location services enable algorithms to be physically located in close proximity to exchange servers, reducing transmission delays and ensuring faster order execution.

 Throughout the execution process, algorithms continuously monitor market conditions and adjust their trading strategies dynamically to adapt to changing circumstances.
 This adaptive approach enables algorithms to capitalize on fleeting market opportunities while managing execution risk and market impact.